 Many kids at my school still say outright to me that they hate yoga.
 I take their words with a grain of salt of course on any day.
 But I also tell them it’s okay to not love yoga, but it IS important to try.

-I tell them WHY and HOW yoga is good for the bodies and their brains, I show them how they can use yoga and mindfulness practices to help get ready for a test, and how it helps athletes prepare for sports games.
+It’s important to tell them WHY and HOW yoga is good for the bodies and their brains.
+You need to show them how they can use yoga and mindfulness practices to help get ready for a test, or how it helps athletes prepare for sports games.

 Myth #4: You need to be a yoga teacher to teach kids yoga

 As of right now, in most places, you don’t need to be a certified yoga teacher or a licensed teacher in order to teach kids yoga classes to bring yoga to the lives of the kids around you.

 It does depend on where you are teaching, of course.
 Public schools have more requirements, yoga studios may as well.
 But if you have kids in your life, if you work with kids as a social worker or have your own children, you can definitely do yoga with your kids without a certification.

 It helps to be familiar enough with yoga as a practice, but that experience can come from going to classes, doing yoga videos online, and just doing your own research.